soudeepd/soudeepd.github.io/pages/teach.md

 * **Dec-Mar, since 2024-25, BBA level: Advanced Statistics for Business.** This course is aimed towards online BBA students and is a core course in their curriculum.
 The course covers the topics of nonparametric methods in statistics, advanced regression models, statistical quality control etc., and are designed around applications in business, rather than theoretical aspects.
 [Send an email](mailto:soudeep@iimb.ac.in) if you want more information.

-Below are courses I have taught earlier in IIM Bangalore.
+Below are some other courses I have taught earlier in IIM Bangalore.

 * **Jun-Sep, 2024, PhD level: Advanced Statistical Methods and Computing.** This is a core course for PhD students in the Decision Sciences area.
 The course provides a broad and rigorous introduction to Bayesian methods, graph theory, probabilistic reasoning and decision making in uncertain environments.
 Special emphasis is given on various computing techniques in Bayesian methods and dynamic Bayesian networks.
 [Send an email](mailto:soudeep@iimb.ac.in) if you want more information.